 First words for Ant-man and the Wasp Director, Peyton Reed: “What the hell?!!”

-So as much as I hate revealing spoilers (I actually don’t), but Ant-man and the Wasp has been in theaters for almost a week now and if you’ve seen it already, you’ll recall those mid credit scenes that set the tone for what’s to come in the Marvel Cinematic Universe.
-Thus leading to the above question we had for director Peyton Reed just the day after we’d screened the film for the first time.
+If you’ve seen Ant-man and the Wasp already, you’ll recall those mid credit scenes.
+They completely set the tone for what was to come in the Marvel Cinematic Universe.
+Thus leading to the above question we had for director Peyton Reed the day after we’d screened the film for the first time.

 Where does Ant-man and the Wasp fit into the rest of the MCU?